Powerlearnproject/se-day1-assignment-msawizzy/README.md

 Maintenance: After deployment, the software may require updates, bug fixes, or enhancements.
 Maintenance ensures the software continues to function correctly and remains up-to-date.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Waterfall Methodology is a linear and sequential approach where each phase of the SDLC is completed before moving on to the next.
+There is little to no overlap between phases.
+It is suitable for projects with well-defined requirements that are unlikely to change, such as building a safety-critical system like an air traffic control system.
+Agile Methodology is an iterative and flexible approach that allows for continuous feedback and adaptation.
+Development is done in small, manageable increments, known as sprints.
+It is ideal for projects with dynamic requirements, such as developing a mobile app where features may need to evolve based on user feedback.
+Comparison:
+Waterfall is rigid, with a clear structure, making it easier to manage and control, but it lacks flexibility.
+Agile is flexible, allowing changes and adjustments during the development process, but it can be harder to manage due to its less defined structure.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.